forcedotcom/source-tracking/messages/source.md

 # NonSourceTrackedOrgError

-This command can only be used on orgs that have source tracking enabled, such as sandboxes and scratch orgs.
+This org does not have source tracking.